jiahsuanlo/deep-reinforcement-learning/p1_navigation/Report.md

 The results show that a basic DQN setup with a simple two-layer fully-connected network architecture and a random-sampling replay buffer performs adequately to achieve the project goal.
 The algorithm converges to a score of 13.00 within 523 episodes of training.

+To further improve the learning speed, several possible ideas may be helpful:

+- Double DQN architecture: Using two DQN networks to determine the TD target can avoid the over- estimation of Q-value problem.
+- Proritized experience replay sampling: By setting the TD error as the sampling probability, the samples with more room of improvement are more likely to be selected.
+This may lead to better learning efficiency.